rackerlabs/docs-rackspace-federation/doc/overview/index.rst

 - You can control your account security policies by using existing systems.
 - There's less need to manually create new users in the MyRackspace portal.
-- :ref:`Attribute Mapping <attribmapping-basics-ug>` enables dynamic
+- :ref:`Attribute Mapping <config-am-policy-gs-ug>` enables dynamic
   privileges assignments based on user attributes that are provided during the login process.